The 1732 edition of the early workhouse directory, An Account of Several Workhouses... contained the following entry for Harrow on the Hill:

 In 1896, Willesden separated from Hendon Union to become an independent Poor Law Parish and run its own workhouse.

 In 1930, the former workhouse was taken over by Middlesex County Council and became Redhill Public Assistance Institution.
-After 1948, as part of the new National Health Service, it became Redhill Hospital.
+After 1948, it was used as an old people's home known as Redhill House.
 The buildings have now been demolished and replaced by housing.
 Barnet register office stands at the front of the site.

 Hendon Union School and Infirmary